A Skilled Equitable Distribution Lawyer Can Protect Your Property Interests

 In some cases, filing for bankruptcy can lift both spouses’ financial obligations.
 Typically, you should jointly file for bankruptcy before the divorce.
 This will simplify and speed up the process since all debt can be treated together.
 Plus, bankruptcy can wipe away your balances, making the divorce process easier, as well.
 The courts will be able to make a more equitable decision regarding support payments, and you can begin with a clean slate as soon as your divorce is finalized.

 However, when one spouse files for bankruptcy during a divorce, it can put enormous and unfair financial strain on the other party.
 Not only will it slow the divorce process, but the divorce court will not be able to award any assets because everything will be tied up with the bankruptcy court.

 Effective, Experienced Legal Representation

 If your divorce is bogged down by heavy debt, Kate Rockas is the right attorney for you.
 As a family law specialist, she understands all aspects of property and debt division.
 Furthermore, she is sensitive to your emotional needs.
 In addition to walking you through the legal process and all necessary paperwork, she will guide you in making informed decisions for your long-term well-being and financial security.
-Call Kate Rockas for a consultation at 415-578-1844 or email the firm.
+Contact with Kate Rockas and arrange a consultation - click here to email the firm.